mapgears/scribeui/README.markdown

  * Change ip variable in config.py

- * In application/data folder, download this data:
+ * Run the makefile to download the data

 Apache configuration
 --------------------